Chill Kill (song)

 "Chill Kill" is a song recorded by South Korean girl group Red Velvet for their third studio album of the same name.
-It was released as the album's lead single by SM Entertainment on November 13, 2023.
+Written by Kenzie, who composed the song with Jonathan Gusmark, Ludvig Evers, Moa "Cazzi Opeia" Carlebecker, and Ellen Berg, it was released as the album's lead single by SM Entertainment on November 13, 2023.

 Background and release

 On September 18, 2023, SM Entertainment announced Red Velvet would be releasing their third studio album in November 2023.
 On October 18, it was announced that their third studio album titled What a Chill Kill would be released on November 13.
 Five days later, the album was retitled as Chill Kill, and would contain ten tracks, including the lead single of the same name.
 On November 9, the highlight medley teaser video was released, followed by the music video teaser a day later.
 The song was released alongside its music video and the album on November 13.

 Composition

 "Chill Kill" was primarily written, composed, and arranged by Kenzie with Jonathan Gusmark, Ludvig Evers, Moa "Cazzi Opeia" Carlebecker, and Ellen Berg participating in the composition, and Moonshine in the arrangement.
 Described as a pop dance track, the song is characterized by "heavy bass, string melodies, dreamy synths, and bell rhythm" with its lyrics "expressing the narrative of a love affair and longing for the other person even in the midst of tragedy when the quiet world was turned upside down".